charvolant/SensorDB_JavaAPI/SensorDB_API/README.md

 ### API

-The main accessor is SensorDB, which can be initialised by constructing
+The main accessor is SensorDB, which can be created via a factory instance

-    SensorDB sdb = new SensorDB("http://sensordb.host.com:9903", "username", "password");
+    SensorDB sdb = SensorDBFactory.instance().create("http://sensordb.host.com:9903", "username", "password");

 When constructed, the SensorDB object will login to the server and download the user's experiments, user definitions and measurement definitions.
 These can